testophobia/testophobia/README.md

 - `target`: (\*) the target HTML element to perform the action on.
 Takes a selector or element reference

 - `delay`: (number) the amount of time (in ms) to delay before taking a screenshot, after performing the action

+- `threshold`: (decimal) sets the strictness of the comparison (from 0 to 1) at the test action level

 - `clipRegions`: (array) `clipsRegions` override per action, see main config `clipRegions` | default null